-- Visit the Cornell Abroad Health & Safety page to be sure your health insurance and vaccinations are in compliance and for other important information.
+- Visit the International Travel Health & Safety page for information on insurance, travel assistance, and for other important information.

 - Consult the State Department for country-specific information, including from the U.S. Department of State, to determine risk-levels and concerns for each country.

 - Check the ITART list of countries with elevated-risks.
 Students traveling to elevated-risk destinations require additional preparation and approval by the International Travel Advisory and Response Team (ITART).
 If you are a student traveling to an elevated-risk destination, apply for approval.
 Use the ITART application embedded within the registry form.
 Requests should be submitted 3-4 weeks before departure.

 - Review the risks associated with travel to your destination and determine if you need ITART approval.